raiden-network/raiden/docs/what_is_the_red_eyes_release.rst

 As part of ensuring this, a `bug bounty <LINK TO BUG BOUNTY POST>`_ has been created for the release.
 Furthermore this release shows a slightly simplified version of the Raiden API, but it should suffice to get people started doing payment using the Raiden Network.

+The restrictions made to the Red Eyes release in order to mitigate risk in case of unexpected security issues are the following:

+- A user cannot create a token network.
+(There will only be a single token network)
+- The combined deposit of one channel is limited to 0.15 ETH.
+So 0.075 ETH worth of tokens per node.
+- The total combined deposit of all channels across the whole network is limited to 250 ETH.

 Below is a list of features included in the Red Eyes release along with a list of things that are scheduled for future releases and limitations of the release.

 The Red Eyes release supports